 Almost all of the school administrative offices are located on the second floor of the Dasan Building.
-While studying at the KDI School, one of the most frequently visited places by students is the Academic Affairs Division which is responsible for academic programs (admission, courses, credits, study plans, thesis, graduation, certificates) and the Student Affairs Division which is responsible for GMP, exchange program, networking programs (buddy, club activities, happy hour), monthly stipends, and cultural events.
+While studying at the KDI School, the most frequently visited places by students are the Academic Affairs Division, the Student Affairs Division, and the External Relations and Development Affairs Division.
 The administrative office staff members are: